beeradmoore/DeathLog/README.md

 # DeathLog
-Plugin for SpigotMC - Writes deaths to a jsonl log file.
+Plugin for Spigot - Writes deaths to a jsonl log file.